eelcohn/ZehnderComfoair/README.md

 |  13   	| 1 byte	|`0x00`   	  | |
 |  14-15 	| 2 bytes |         	  | 16-bit CRC	|

-Value at offset 0B is in the range from 0x00 - 0x64, which is 000 - 100 decimal.
+Value at offset 0B is in the range from 0x00 - 0x7F, which is 000 - 127 decimal, and represents 0.0V to 12.7V.
+The maximum output voltage to the fan seems to be 10.5V, so all values from 106 to 127 result in an output voltage of 10.5V.
+Values from 0x80 to 0xFF (128 - 255 decimal) result in the same values from 0x00-0x7F.
+The MSB bit 7 therefore seems to be ignored.

 #### Command 0x02: Set power
 To do.